-Forward Facing: Forward facing toddlers from 20 to 65lbs.
+Forward Facing: Forward-facing toddlers from 20 to 65lbs.
 49” or less and when the top of the ears are below the top of the head pad.

 The big feature that changes when you start to reach the deluxe car seats is the padding and comfort of the seat.
-This particular car seat has a layer of side impact protection along with a steel frame which is designed to absorb impact in the case of an accident.
+This particular car seat has a layer of side impact protection along with a steel frame that is designed to absorb impact in the case of an accident.
 We have not used this seat for forward-facing, but a key feature is the click tight system.
 This allows you to open the car seat up and put the belt in the middle, and then close the latch back down on top of the seat belt in just one click.

 Price: Luxury, from $230.00 to $280.00

 Dimensions: 23 x 18.5 x 23.5